sociocs/sociocs-docs/api/send-message.md

 order: -300
 ---

-Send a message on Twilio SMS, Twilio WhatsApp or Gupshup WhatsApp channel.
-You can also send one or more images or a file.
+- Send a message on Twilio SMS, Twilio WhatsApp or Gupshup WhatsApp channel.
+- You can also send one or more images or a file.
+- Optionally, you can also save recipient in a contact list.

 ## Method